 - Total Employees on Wage and Tax Statement.
 It's estimated that the Wage and Tax for December 31st will be available for the Plan Year submission.
 The most recent Wage and Tax Statement can be used if that statement is not available.
 See A refers to the Employer's most recent Quarterly Wage and Tax Statement.

 - Employees On or (Off) as of Census Date.
-It is understood this will be the net change in employed individuals compared to the date of the census being reconciled.
-This number can be negative in the event employees have left in the interim time period.
+It's understood this will be the net change in employed individuals compared to the date of the census being reconciled.
+This number can be negative in the event Employees have left in the interim time period.
 This question must be answered; otherwise, the census will not save to the Client’s Document Center.
 If the answer is zero, 0 must entered; the field cannot be blank.

 - Employees Not Working 30 Hours (or FT Hours) a Week.

 - Total Full-Time Eligible Employees (Line 4 = Lines 1 + 2 - 3)

 - Less Those Employees with Qualified Waivers.
 Employees with qualified waivers for other coverage are deducted at this time.

 - Plus Continuants (Not on Wage and Tax).
 Continuants not on the Wage and Tax Statement are identified and added back in this step.

 - Net Eligible Employees.
 (Line 7 = Lines 4 - 5 + 6)

 - Number of FTEs in past calendar year for over 50% of work days.
 Divide the number of hours worked for those part-time Employees under the FTE Hour limit and add to full-time Employees for 20 or more weeks in preceding calendar year.
 This is the number that must be over 20 to be in the COBRA program, otherwise, it's State Continuation.

 - Participation Rate, must be over 75%.
 This is calculated line 8 divided by line 7.